PoleG97/enable-littlefs-cli/README.md

 ./enable_littlefs.sh /path/to/your/project
 ```

+> [!TIP]
-> ![TIP] If you create an alias to this script or include it in your path, you can run it from your project directory using . as the path.
+> If you create an alias to this script or include it in your path, you can run it from your project directory using . as the path.

 ## This script: